-Co-requisites: None Offered: summer
+Offered: summer

-NUR 4400 NCLEX PREP 2 s.h.
+NUR 4400 NCLEX PREP 2 credits

 This is an elective course provided in the last semester of the nursing program in preparation for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) exam.
 During this course, the student will be engaged in case studies and interactive learning in a relaxed, active learning environment.
 The course reinforces nursing knowledge and to improve clinical judgment and decision-making skills using a concept-based approach.